darkgrovelabs/.github/profile/README.md

 2. Add your enchanting changes and commit them.
 3. Create a mystical pull request and await the review of our wise council.
 4. Celebrate your contribution to the Darkgrove Labs legacy!

+🍿 Fun facts

+Our team of magical beings feasts on a breakfast of unicorn pancakes, dragon fruit smoothies, and a side of phoenix eggs (ethically sourced, of course).
+This enchanted meal fuels our creativity and powers our spell-casting abilities throughout the day.